wisent-ai/wisent-guard/README.md

   <img src="wisent-guard-logo.png" alt="Wisent Guard" width="200">
 </p>

-A Python package for monitoring and guarding against harmful content and hallucinations in language models by analyzing model activations.
+A Python package for latent space monitoring and guardrails.
 Delivered to you by the [Wisent](https://wisent.ai) team of 1 in the form of [Lukasz Bartoszcze](https://lukaszbartoszcze.com).

 ## Overview

-Wisent-Guard allows you to specify harmful phrases and creates contrastive representations to detect when a model might be generating harmful content or hallucinating.
+Wisent-Guard allows you to control your AI by identifying brain patterns corresponding to responses you don't like, like hallucinations or harmful outputs.
+We use contrastive pairs to representations to detect when a model might be generating harmful content or hallucinating.
 It works by:

-1. Creating activation vectors from harmful vs. non-harmful phrase pairs
+1. Creating activation vectors or classifiers from latent space pairs harmful vs. non-harmful phrase pairs
-2. Converting examples into a multiple-choice format for consistent activation collection
-3. Monitoring model activations during inference
+2. Monitoring model activations during inference
-4. Blocking responses that show activation patterns similar to harmful content
+3. Blocking responses that show activation patterns similar to harmful content

 ## Installation